-- Trans-Tasman IPOs and dual NZX/ASX listings including the first IPO under the trans-Tasman mutual recognition regime and the New Zealand Government’s state owned asset sales via IPO of Mighty River Power and Genesis Energy.
+- Trans-Tasman: in relation to IPOs and dual NZX/ASX listings including the first IPO under the trans-Tasman mutual recognition regime and the New Zealand Government’s state owned asset sales via IPO of Mighty River Power and Genesis Energy.

 - Asia Pacific Data Centres (APDC) on the unitholder initiated proposal to wind-up APDC

 - Michael Kum, through his Singaporean investment vehicle, Halom Investments, in a public dispute with the board of marine service provider, MMA Offshore, and

 - Brickworks on its response to a shareholder campaign initiated by Perpetual and Carnegie & Co.

 Awards & recognition